 - Candidates attending a foreign institution with a joint LL.B./LL.M. degree agreement with Duquesne University School of Law, who have completed three years of their LL.B. degree program at their home institution, and will complete their fourth year of study of law at the Duquesne University School of Law by earning an LL.M. for Foreign Lawyers as part of this joint degree

-English language ability must meet or exceed a 95 TOEFL examination and candidates must successfully complete a telephone interview in order to establish the necessary fluency.
-The telephone interview is waivable at the discretion of the LL.M.
-Coordinator.
-For applicants with a TOEFL score of 90 to 95, the Dean's office and the Assistant Dean of Enrollment Management shall have discretion to admit students, in consultation with the LL.M.
-Coordinator and the ESL department, after reviewing their TOEFL scores as a whole and in the four key sub-categories, and after conducting a telephone interview with the candidate.
+English language ability must meet or exceed a 90 TOEFL examination with a section score of 20 for listening, speaking, writing, and reading.
+Candidates must successfully complete a telephone interview in order to establish the necessary fluency in English.
+Candidates with a TOEFL score between 85-89 may be conditionally admitted pending a satisfactory phone interview with the Office of Admissions.

 Application and Deadline

 Download the Duquesne University School of Law LL.M. application via www.LSAC.org or here.
 The application deadline is April 30 for entry in August of that year.
 Applications cannot be considered until all application materials are received.

 - Application form completed and signed

 - Official TOEFL score report (indicating a score of 90 or above)

 - Official transcript of all law school work, indicating degree conferred